 Facebook groups are an amazing way to connect with other bloggers and creative entrepreneurs online.
 We have met some of our greatest online friends by interacting in them.
 They are usually a safe place to as questions, and get feedback.

 We just launched our own Facebook group Instauthority, to foster a community of creative entrepreneurs that want to grow their business on social media.
 It is centered around actionable tips and steps to use to reach authority on your topic.

-Today we are going to share 7 rules of etiquette you must use before joining any Facebook groups.
+We often get asked what is typical group etiquette on facebook groups?
+And this is a great question!
+Today we are going to share 7 rules of Facebook group etiquette you must adhere to before joining any Facebook community.

 #1 Know And Respect The Rules